 Because of this, it’s important to note that the educational system itself can sometimes act as a tool of indoctrination if it becomes too rigid or if it primarily serves the interests of those in power, stifling critical perspectives and maintaining the status quo.
 We'll talk more about education and indoctrination later on in this post.

-This cycle shows that power, authority, and bureaucracy don’t just appear out of thin air—they're shaped and reinforced by social accreditation processes, driven by the interlocking forces of the three C's- credibility, conformity, and convention.
-Power takes root when credibility is earned and recognized.
+This cycle shows that power, authority, and bureaucracy don’t just appear out of thin air; they're shaped and reinforced by social accreditation processes, driven by the interlocking forces of the three C's- credibility, conformity, and convention: Power takes root when credibility is earned and recognized.
 Authority arises when people conform to the legitimacy of those who make decisions.
-Meanwhile, bureaucracy solidifies through convention, as normalcy establishes the rules and structures that define how institutions operate.
+Meanwhile, bureaucracy solidifies through convention, as normalcy establishes the rules and structures that define how our institutions operate.

 These elements don’t exist in isolation; they feed off each other, creating a dynamic ecosystem where social capital is both the currency and the foundation.
 While legitimacy from powerful authority ensures an organization or person fits within acceptable societal norms, reputation is what distinguishes them as exemplary or distinctive within their peer group.